stevenshci/FacePsy/README.md

 3. Download `google-services.json` file and copy it to `./FacePsy/app/` directory.
 4. Go back to your Firebase Project, select `Authentication`, and enable `Email/Password`.
 5. Go back to your Firebase Project, select `Cloud Firestore` and click `Create Database`.

-   - In your new Firestore database, click `Rules` tab and replace with following rule.
-Modify as needed.
+### Firstore Rules

+Replace and modify as needed the rule with following config.

 ```
 rules_version = '2';